-Thirty five years ago, the Permanent Committee of the Berne Union began to reexamine the sufficiency of the lifeplus-50-year term.
-Since then, a growing consensus of the inadequacy of the life-plus-50 term to protect creators in an increasingly competitive global marketplace has lead to actions by several nations to increase the duration of copyright.
-Of particular importance is the 1993 directive issued by the European Union, which requires its member countries to implement a term of protection equal to the life of the author plus 70 years by July 1, 1995.
-According to the Copyright Office, all
+Thirty five years ago, the Permanent Committee of the Berne Union began to reexamine the sufficiency of the life-plus-50-year term.
+Since then, a growing consensus of the inadequacy of the life-plus-50 term to protect creators in an increasingly competitive global marketplace has lead to actions by several nations to increase the duration of convieth.
+Of particular importance is copyright.
+Of particular importance is the 1993 directive issued by the Euro-pean Union, which requires its member countries to implement a term of pro-tection equal to the life of the author plus 70 years by July 1, 1995.
 According to the Copyright Office, all the states of the European Union have now brought their laws in compliance with the directive.
-And, as the Register of Copyrights has stated, those countries that are seeking to join the European Union, including Poland, Hungary, Turkey, the Czech Republic, and Bulgaria, are likely, as well, to amend their copyright laws to conform with the life-plus-70 standard.
+And, as the Register of Copyrights has stated, those countries that are seeking to join the European Union. including Poland, Hungary, Turkey, the Czech Republic, and Bulgaria, are likely, as well, to amend their copyright laws to conform with the life-plus-70 standard.

-The reason this is of such importance to the United States is that the EU Directive also mandates the application of what is referred to as "the rule of the shorter term."
-This rule may also be applied by adherents to the Berne Convention and the Universal Copyright Convention.
-In short, this rule permits those countries with longer copyright terms to limit protection of foreign works to the shorter term of protection granted in the country of origin.
-Thus, in those countries that adopt the longer term of life-plus-70, American works will forfeit 20 years of available protection and be protected instead for only the duration of the life-plus-50 term afforded under U.S. law.
+The reason this is of such importance to the United States is that the EU Di-rective also mandates the application of what is referred to as "the rule of the shorter term."
+This rule may also be applied by adherents to the Berne Convention and the Universal Copy-right Convention.
+In short, this rule permits those countries with longer copyright terms to limit protection of copyright terms to limit protection of foreign works to the shorter term of protection granted in the country of origin.
+Thus, in those countries that adopt the longer term of life-plus-70, American works will forfeit 20 years of American works will forfeit 20 years of available protection and be protected instead for only the duration of the life-plus-50 term afforded under U.S.

-Mr. President, as I've said previously, America exports more copyrighted intellectual property than any country in the world, a huge percentage of it to nations of the European Union.
-In fact, in 1996, the core U.S. copyright industries achieved foreign sales and exports exceeding \$60 billion, surpassing, for the first time, every other export sector, including automotive, agriculture and aircraft.
-And, according to 1996 estimates, copyright industries account for some 5.7 percent of the total gross domestic product.
-Furthermore, copyright industries are creating American jobs at nearly three times the rate of other industries, with the number of U.S. workers employed by core copyright industries more than doubling between 1977 and 1996.
-Today, these industries contribute more to the economy and employ more workers than any single manufacturing sector, accounting for over 5 percent of the total U.S. workforce.
-In fact, in 1996, the total copyright industries employed more workers than the four leading noncopyright manufacturing sectors combined.
+Mr. President, as I've said previous

+America exports more copyrighted in-tellectual property than any country in the world, a huge percentage of it to nations of the European Union.
+In fact, in 1996, the core U.S. copyright indus-tries achieved foreign sales and exports exceeding 50b billion, surpassing, for the first time, every other export sec-tor, including automotive, agriculture and aircraft.
+And, according to 1996 ex-timates, convicting the second America exports more copyrighted in timates, copyright industries account for some 5.7 percent of the total gross domestic product.
+Furthermore, copyright industries are creating American jobs at nearly three times the rate of other industries, with the number of U.S. workers employed by core copyright industries more than doubling be-tween 1977 and 1996.
+Today, these indus-tries contribute more to the economy tries contribute more to the economy and employ more workers than any single manufacturing sector, accounting for over 5 percent of the total U.S. workforce.
+In fact, in 1996, the total copyright industries employed more workers than the four leading noncopyright reasurements combined.